giriraj191/operating_systems/README.md

 3. **Notes**

-   Two types of notes are added, one dedicated to college/semester exams for those students who have OS as a subject and other one is specific to interview side.
+   Two types of notes are added, one dedicated to college/semester exams for those students who have OS as a subject and the other one specific to the interview side.

    `Notes OS Interview` - Handwritten modification of notes of CodeHelp (Love Babbar) + addition of some extra content and section.
-   `Notes OS Semester Exam` - Knowledge Gate Special Notes with short notes attached at end.
+   `Notes OS Semester Exam` - Knowledge Gate Special Notes with short notes attached at the end.
 Complete OS notes for semester exams.

 ## How to Prepare